Skip to contents

 Details

-A warning is displayed if an xml namespace for main is found in the xlsx file.
+In rare cases, a warning is issued when loading an xlsx file that an xml namespace has been removed from xml files.
+This refers to the internal structure of the loaded xlsx file.
 Certain xlsx files created by third-party applications contain a namespace (usually x).
 This namespace is not required for the file to work in spreadsheet software and is not expected by openxlsx2.
-Therefore it is removed when the file is loaded into a workbook.
-Removal is generally expected to be safe, but the feature is still experimental.
+It is therefore removed when the file is loaded into a workbook.
+Removal is generally considered safe, but the feature is still not commonly observed, hence the warning.

 Initial support for binary openxml files (xlsb) has been added to the package.
 We parse the binary file format into pseudo-openxml files that we can import.
-Therefore, after importing, it is possible to interact with the file as if it had been provided as xlsx in the first place.
-This is of course slower than reading directly from the binary file.
-Our implementation is also still missing some features: some array formulas are still broken, conditional formatting and data validation are not implemented, nor are pivot tables and slicers.
+Therefore, once imported, it is possible to interact with the file as if it had been provided in xlsx file format in the first place.
+This parsing into pseudo xml files is of course slower than reading directly from the binary file.
+Our implementation is also still missing some functions: some array formulas are not yet correct, conditional formatting and data validation are not implemented, nor are pivot tables and slicers.

 Examples